crahan/HolidayHackChallenge2020/docs/easter_eggs.md

 !!! quote "Corporal Hicks - Aliens"
     Hey!
 I know we’re all in strung-out shape but stay frosty and alert.
 We can’t afford to let one of those bastards in here.

-Colonel Stars, played by Jim Carrey, also says it in [Kickass 2](https://www.imdb.com/title/tt1650554/).

-!!! quote "Colonel Stars - Kickass 2"
-    Stay frosty team.
-I used to eat punks like this for breakfast.

 ## Release the Snacken

 The vending machine's name is a reference to *release the Kraken*.
-[The kraken](https://en.wikipedia.org/wiki/Kraken) is a legendary sea monster of gigantic size and cephalopod-like appearance in Scandinavian folklore.
+The [kraken](https://en.wikipedia.org/wiki/Kraken) is a legendary sea monster of gigantic size and cephalopod-like appearance in Scandinavian folklore.
 The phrase comes from the 1981 movie The Clash of the Titans (and its 2010 remake) and is known for being a [meme](https://knowyourmeme.com/memes/release-the-kraken) as well.

 ## The Lollipop Guild

+<iframe width="560" height="315" src="https://www.youtube.com/embed/XBsf8qsxs2M" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 The adversary group that Santa feared would attack KringleCon is a reference to [The Wizard of Oz](https://www.youtube.com/watch?v=XBsf8qsxs2M).

-<iframe width="560" height="315" src="https://www.youtube.com/embed/XBsf8qsxs2M" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Naughty/Nice Reports

 Dumping the reports from the [Naughty/Nice blockchain](./objectives/o11a.md) provides for some hilarious reading.
-Quite the welcome distraction once you've spent some time on [objective 11a](./objectives/o11a.md) and [objective 11b](./objectives/o11b.md).
-Below are just a few of examples from the 1547 reports.
+Quite the welcome distraction once you've spent some time on the final objectives.
+Below are just a few examples from the 1547 + 1 available reports.

 !!! quote "Elf-on-the-shelf #10830630836554719419"
     Unbelievably, for the second time this year, I saw Shamicka leaving less than a swallow of orange juice in the container and putting it back into the refrigerator.